uwc-text-field components let users enter and edit text.

 Placeholder text is implemented using the placeholder attribute inherited from the mwc-textfield base component.

-Our text fields have been designed to comply with the WCAG 2.1 AA accessibility guidelines.
-For more information about how our design system complies with color-related accessibility guidelines, see Foundations > Colors > Accessibility.
+Our text fields have been designed to comply with the WCAG 2.2 AA accessibility guidelines.

 For more information about text fields, see: